It's now more important than ever to ensure diversity in and access to the visual arts.

 This is an excellent opportunity to gain experience in the arts industry and be involved in a variety of areas on the business side of the arts.
 Primary tasks include work related to accounting and financing, purchasing, facilities, human resources, and technology along with day-to-day required tasks.
 Project focus will be determined by the applicant’s qualification, interests, and skills as well as the current needs of the Art Center.

-Send resume, and cover letter (with availability) to Beth Marrier, Finance and Operations Manager, at firstname.lastname@example.org.
+Send resume, and cover letter (with availability) to Eileen Truong, Registrar, at email@example.com

 Academic Year Terms

-We are seeking a highly motivated intern to work on all aspects of the Development Program.
+We are seeking a highly motivated intern to work on all aspects of the Development Program for Spring 2016.
 This internship is an excellent opportunity for those who wish to learn more about the workings of nonprofit organizations and fundraising.

-Send resume and cover letter (with availability) to Alex Varlet at email@example.com.
+Send resume and cover letter (with availability) to Maria Nelson at firstname.lastname@example.org.

 * This position is unpaid unless you are eligible for work-study through your academic institution.